Short-term Residential Treatment

 - Indicating a desire for sobriety based on personal commitment and not only on pressure from outside sources, e.g. family, employer, courts, et cetera;

-- Admission of an inability to control alcohol in one’s life
+- Admission of an inability to control alcohol and/or drug use in one’s life

 - Possessing some understanding of the underlying factors that precipitated the decision to seek treatment.